William Marshall McCarthy

-William Marshall McCarthey (1841-1899) was an American politician.
+William Marshall McCarthy (August 25, 1840 – September 13, 1899) was an American banker and politician.
 He served as the Mayor of Nashville, Tennessee from 1895 to 1897.

 Biography

-He was born in 1841 in Georgia.
+McCarthy was born on August 25, 1840, in Warren County, Georgia.
+He moved to Nashville and worked in the banking industry.

-He served as Mayor of Nashville from 1895 to 1897.
-He was a member of the American Protective Association, an anti-Catholic organization.
+McCarthy served as Mayor of Nashville from 1895 to 1897.
+He was a member of the American Protective Association, an anti-Catholic organization, and a Knight Templar in the Freemasons.

-He was married to Hettie McCarthey and they had six daughters, Mollie, Madeline, Hettie, Lillie, Ordalia and Maggie, and two sons, Willie and Henry.
-He died on September 13, 1899.
+He was married to Hettie McCarthy and they had six daughters, Mollie, Madeline, Hettie, Lillie, Ordalia and Maggie, and two sons, Willie and Henry.
+McCarthy died on September 13, 1899.
 He is buried at Mount Olivet Cemetery.